AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-commerce-support/mysql-end-of-support-notice-and-database-compatibility-guidance-for-adobe-commerce.md

 ## Required action for on‑premises customers

-All Adobe Commerce on‑premises customers running the following versions:
+Adobe Commerce on‑premises installations running the following versions are strongly advised to migrate their database servers to a compatible MariaDB version:

+- 2.4.5
+- 2.4.6
+- 2.4.7

+MariaDB is fully supported for these releases and is the recommended database platform moving forward.

 * 2.4.5
 * 2.4.6